zackguo24003050/Cell-of-Origin-in-ICC-HCC/README.md

 # Cell Type of Origin in ICC-HCC

-This repository contains the complete analysis workflow for a first-year summer research project on cell type of origin inference in combined hepatocellular carcinoma and intrahepatic cholangiocarcinoma (cHCC-ICC).
+This repository contains the complete analysis workflow for a first-year student summer research project on cell type of origin inference in combined hepatocellular carcinoma and intrahepatic cholangiocarcinoma (cHCC-ICC).